-Finjan Holdings, Inc., (Finjan) through its subsidiaries, operates as a cybersecurity company, provides intellectual property licensing and enforcement services.
+Finjan Holdings, Inc., (Finjan) through its subsidiaries, operates as a cybersecurity company just like cyber security Lethbridge, provides intellectual property licensing and enforcement services.
 The company owns a portfolio of patents related to software and hardware technologies that proactively detect malicious code and thereby protects end users from identity and data theft, spyware, malware, phishing, trojans, and other Web and network threats.
 Its patented technologies are used in specific cybersecurity technology areas, including endpoint/cloud software, Web gateway/Internet infrastructure, networking equipment markets, and mobile security.
 The companys technology scans and repels the latest and unknown threats to network, Web, and endpoint devices on a real-time basis.
 It also provides investments in cybersecurity technologies and intellectual property; offers cyber risk and cyber security advisory services; and develops mobile security applications.

 A quick look at Finjan’s share price history over the past twelve months shows that the price is up 78%, but here’s why the company still remains undervalued.